-Option Description -firstrapetimeout minutes Specify the time, in minutes, to wait for a usable media to be made available for the restore job.
+Option Description -firsttapetimeout minutes Specify the time, in minutes, to wait for a usable media to be made available for the restore job.
 The default is 5 minutes.
 If a usable media is not made available within this time period, the job times out and fails. -spantapetimeout minutes Specify the time, in minutes, to wait for a usable span media to be made available for the restore job.
-The default is infinite; the job continues to wait and prompt until a usable media is loaded or the user cancels the job. -logfile filename [summary allactivity] Record activities during the running of the restore job to the specified file name.
+The default is infinite; the job continues to wait and prompt until a usable media is loaded or the user cancels the job.

+Option Description -logfile filename [summary allactivity] Record activities during the running of the restore job to the specified file name.
 The user can specify to record all activity or only a summary of the activity. -snmp Enable SNMP Alert. -tng Enable Unicenter NSM Alert. -email email address Send a copy of the Activity log to the specified email address. -printer printer name Send a copy of the Activity log to the specified printer.
 Note: The printer must be set up in the configuration file: \$BAB_HOME/config/caloggerd.cfg. -preexec command Run the specified command before the job starts.
 The entire path of the command should be included. -postexec command Run the specified command after the job finishes.
-The entire path of the command should be included.

-Option Description -preexecetimeout minutes Specify the time to wait, in minutes, before the restore job starts to allow time for the pre-execute command to finish. -prepostusername username Specify the user name of the user submitting this restore job. -preserveuserspaceoff Turn off preserve user space restrictions (applies to NetWare agents). -preservedirspaceoff Turn off preserve directory space restrictions (applies to NetWare agents). -exitcode exit code Specify the exit code of the pre-execute command.
-Used with the -skip_delay, -skip_job, and -skip_post switches. -condition equalto/greaterthan/lessthan /notequalto Specify the condition for pre execute command exit codes.
+The entire path of the command should be included. -preexectimeout minutes Specify the time to wait, in minutes, before the restore job starts to allow time for the pre-execute command to finish. -prepostusername username Specify the user name of the user submitting this restore job. -preserveuserspaceoff Turn off preserve user space restrictions (applies to NetWare agents). -preservedirspaceoff Turn off preserve directory space restrictions (applies to NetWare agents). -exitcode exit code Specify the exit code of the pre-execute command.
+Used with the -skip_delay, -skip_job, and -skip_post switches. -condition equalto greaterthan lessthan notequalto Specify the condition for pre execute command exit codes.
 Used with -exitcode.
-For greater than and less than conditions, only one exit code should be specified. -skip_delay Run the restore job immediately if the specified exit code is received. -skip_job Skip the restore job completely if the specified exit code is received. -skip_post Skip the post-execute command if the specified exit code is received. -sessionpassword session password Specify the session password needed to restore data from tape.
-Required only if a session password was applied during the backup job. -createemptydiroff Do not create empty directories during restore. -entirepath Create the entire path from root during restore. -base Create directories from the base during restore. -nobase Do not create directories from the base during the restore. -onconflict rename skip overwritelold Specify the action to take when a file with the same name is encountered during the restore.

-Option Description -filter include exclude [file dir attribute date] Apply a filter to the job.
+For greater than and less than conditions, only one exit code should be specified. -skip_delay Run the restore job immediately if the specified exit code is received.

+Option Description -skip_job Skip the restore job completely if the specified exit code is received. -skip_post Skip the post-execute command if the specified exit code is received. -sessionpassword session password Specify the session password needed to restore data from tape.
+Required only if a session password was applied during the backup job. -createemptydiroff Do not create empty directories during restore. -entirepath Create the entire path from root during restore. -base Create directories from the base during restore. -nobase Do not create directories from the base during the restore. -onconflict rename skip overwriteold Specify the action to take when a file with the same name is encountered during the restore. -filter include exclude [file dir attribute date] Apply a filter to the job.
 User must specify to include or exclude the desired pattern.
 Filter types are files or directories, attributes, or dates.
 Note: If you select the include directory pattern filter and do not specify an absolute path, empty directories for all the directories that do not match the user provided criteria will be restored.
 To avoid creating these empty directories during restore, disable the global restore option Create Empty Directories when creating your restore job.
-For more information on this option, see Create Empty Directories Option. -f [filename] Using the -f switch you can create an independent file with all of the switches and options required for this command.
-For example, you can create a file labeled "input" with the following information: -source -filesystem / group -group1 -username root -password pass To run this command, use the following syntax: ca_restore -f input ca_restore Source Arguments
+For more information on this option, see Create Empty Directories Option. - f <script filename> Used to specify a file name that contains the switches and parameters for the command.
+This switch overcomes the shell limitation of 1024 character input from command line.
+You can also use this switch to hide passwords by saving them in a file.

+ca_restore Source Arguments